rubensworks/article-privacy-decentralized/content/solution.md

 sources need be intelligent on when these AMFs are created.
 Within this work, we discuss four approaches:

-1. **Eager AMF creation**:
+1. **Eager AMF creation.**:
    <br />
    For each file, an AMF is created as soon as a change occurs in the file.
-   This ensures that the AMFs are always synchronized with the state of the files, and requests for AMFs will always return instantly.
+   This ensures that the AMFs are always synchronised with the state of the files, and requests for AMFs will always return instantly.
    The downside of this approach is that frequently changing files may cause more AMF updates than needed, even when certain AMFs may not be used that often.
-2. **Transient AMF creation**:
+2. **Transient AMF creation.**:
    <br />
    When the AMF of a file is requested, it is created on-the-fly.
    This means that the server does not store any AMFs physically, but only constructs them when needed.
-   The advantages of this is that AMFs are always synchronized with the state of the files.
+   The advantages of this is that AMFs are always synchronised with the state of the files.
    The main disadvantage is that requests for AMFs are slowed down by AMF creation time, which may be significant for larger files.
-3. **Lazy AMF creation**:
+3. **Lazy AMF creation.**:
    <br />
    This approach combines the two previous approaches.
    Each AMF will only be created and stored from the moment that it is requested.
    From the moment that a file change is detected, the stored AMF is invalidated, which will cause a recalculation when it will be requested again.
-   The advantages of this approach are that AMFs are always synchronized with the state of the files, and that even when files change frequently, no unneeded AMF creations will occur.
+   The advantages of this approach are that AMFs are always synchronised with the state of the files, and that even when files change frequently, no unneeded AMF creations will occur.
    The downside is that requests for AMFs are sometimes slowed down by AMF creation time.
-4. **Periodic AMF creation**:
+4. **Periodic AMF creation.**:
    <br />
    This approach involves creating AMFs for files at a following a certain frequency, for example each hour, or each day.
    The advantage of this approach is that requests for AMFs will always return instantly.
-   The downsides are that AMFs may not always be synchronized with the state of the files, and that more AMF updates occur than needed.
+   The downsides are that AMFs may not always be synchronised with the state of the files, and that more AMF updates occur than needed.

 In practise, we expect that different approaches may be valuable for different types of use cases.